jingjing05290/806FinalProject/index.md

 </div>

 <div style="text-align: justify;">
-The Tenderloin district's transformation from 2003 to 2018 is a story of urban redemption, marked by a sharp decline in drug crimes from a 2008 peak.
-Analysis of drug-related incidents, particularly at key intersections and hotels, shows law enforcement and community interventions taking effect.
-By 2012, these efforts culminated in significantly reduced crime rates, signaling a turn towards safety and community rejuvenation, showcasing the impactful synergy of strategic policies and collective commitment to urban improvement.
+In summary, the analysis demonstrates a notable decline in drug-related crimes in San Francisco's Tenderloin district, a significant shift from its peak in 2008.
+This trend suggests the effectiveness of targeted strategies, including law enforcement efforts and urban renewal initiatives.
+Future research could delve into evaluating the impact of measures implemented by law enforcement, aiming to identify which interventions have been most effective in reducing drug crimes.
 </div>